Gluten-free. Naturally Sweetened. Delicious.

 - Transfer the batter into a Ziploc bag.
 With scissors, cut off a corner of the bag to create a pipet.

 - Grease a donut pan with coconut oil or any other desired vegetable oil.

 - Pipe the batter into each donut shape.

-- Now it the time to top the batter with additional pecans and chocolate chips.
+- Now is the time to top the batter with any additional pecans and chocolate chips.

 - Bake at 350 °F for 20-25 minutes.